Harshal0902/Reconnect-Ed/README.md

 ## 💻 What it does

-Our web app "APP NAME" is built with the following features:
+Our web app "Sustainable Health" is built with the following features:
 - Listen to music to calm your mind.
 - For every donation get a chance to plant tree.
 - Donate to NGO for helping people with mental illness.